etler/recipes/risotto.md

 1. Add 1/2 cup broth, stir until evaporated
 1. Add rice, stir until toasted
 1. Add wine, stir until absorbed
-1. Add 1 cups broth, stir until absorbed and can see bottom of pan
+1. Add 1 cups broth and saffron, stir until absorbed and can see bottom of pan
 1. Repeat
 1. Add 1/2 cup broth, or more if still not done
 1. Add 2 tbsp butter and then cheese until done